Home / Clientside & SDKs

 const { unmount } = await renderFields({ clientToken: "client token from server", paymentCardId: "PAYMENT_CARD_ID", // Set this to `live` environemnt: 'live', onError: handleError, elements })

-When rendering card viewer fields, the Highnote library will immediately write the required iframes into your UI and render them in a loading state.
-While in this state, the fields will be populated with placeholder characters.
+When rendering card viewer fields, the Highnote library writes the required iframes into your UI and renders them in a loading state.
+While in the loading state, the fields will be populated with placeholder characters:

 •••• •••• •••• ••••